jeremycherfas/user/pages/03.blog/monthly-report-2022-09/item.md

 subhead: ''
 ---

 The best news, in a way, is that summer is very definitely over.
 We have enjoyed some excellent rain, both thunderous downpours and more gentle soaks and the park is greening up nicely as a result.
 It is still warm though, so the terrace plants are doing really well.
 Launched the new season of Eat This Podcast to an uptick in downloads but a downturn in subscribers.
-Truly, I have no idea what makes sense any more, so I'll just keep plodding along.
+Truly, I have no idea what makes sense any more, so I’ll just keep plodding along.

 ===